Polarization as a signature of local parity violation in hot QCD matter: Calculation of the axial chemical contribution to the spin polarization vector

-The axial form factors $G_{A1}(Q^2)$ and $G_{A2}(Q^2)$ depend on the flavour-space transformation properties of the axial current $\wj_A$, that is whether $\wj_A$ includes the strange quark term and to what extent.
+The axial form factors $G_{A1}(Q^{2})$ and $G_{A2}(Q^{2})$ depend on the flavour-space transformation properties of the axial current $\wj_{A}$, that is whether $\wj_{A}$ includes the strange quark term and to what extent.

-Altogether, the relevant part of the axial current operator in \eqref{correlat} is obtained by plugging the \eqref{jmatel2} and \eqref{jmatel} into the~\eqref{relevant}:
+Altogether, the relevant part of the axial current operator in {\eqref{correlat}} is obtained by plugging the {\eqref{jmatel2}} and {\eqref{jmatel}} into the~{\eqref{relevant}}:

-We are now in a position to work out the \eqref{correlat}.
+We are now in a position to work out the {\eqref{correlat}}.
 The Wigner operator can be expanded by using the normal mode expansion of the Dirac field:

-and retaining only the particle operators $\h{a}_h$ and $\h{a}^\dagger_h$:
+and retaining only the particle operators $\widehat{a}_{h}$ and $\widehat{a}^{\dagger }_{h}$:

-while for the axial current the equation \eqref{predominant} is employed.
+while for the axial current the equation {\eqref{predominant}} is employed.
 From now on we omit the subscript $h$ as only one hadronic species is involved.

-It turns out that the correlator $\Delta W_{+ab}(x,p)$ involves the thermal expectation values between four creation and annihilation operators.
-Thanks to the thermal Wick theorem, a four-operator thermal expectation value can be reduced to the products of two-operator thermal expectation values as follows:
+It turns out that the correlator $\Delta W_{+}(x,p)_{ab}$ in the eq.~{\eqref{correlat}} involves the thermal expectation values between four creation and annihilation operators where the first two operators come from the Wigner operator in the eq.~ {\eqref{wigoppart}} and the remaining two operators from the axial current operator in the eq.~{\eqref{predominant}}.
+Thanks to the thermal Wick theorem, a four-operator thermal expectation value can be reduced to the product of two-operator thermal expectation values as follows:

-where in the first line it is assumed that the first two operators come from the first Wigner operator and the remaining two operators from the axial current operator in the \eqref{predominant}.
-The two-operator thermal expectation values for non-interacting fields with the homogeneous grand-canonical ensemble operator $\wrho_0$ are given by:
+The two-operator thermal expectation values for non-interacting fields with the homogeneous grand-canonical ensemble operator $\wrho _{0}$ are given by:

 where $n\ped{F}$ is the covariant Fermi-Dirac distribution function

 All other combinations have vanishing expectation values.